mwshinn/LineStuffUp/README.md

 second volumetric image rescaled to have uniform voxel size of 1um.
 A Transform could map points or images between the raw and rescaled coordinate spaces.

-There are many types of Transforms included by default in this library.
+There are many types of Transforms included by default.
 These fall into two main categories:

 - *Parameter-based Transforms* use parametric values to define the Transform.
   For instance, TranslationFixed is a parameter-based Transform that receives an